 Fixing things around the home has never been easier, with DIY stores offering parts and equipment to hobbyists that previously would only have been made available in wholesale settings and to the trade.
 Online instructional videos provide visual demonstrations on how to tackle jobs that have previously seemed beyond anyone who is not a builder, carpenter, electrician, plumber, or handyperson by trade.
+However, there are still jobs which are too dangerous to try yourself, such as any major electrical work.
+In these circumstances, you should call a professional, perhaps an electrician from Electrical Synergies, LLC, for example, to do the work for you.
+That being said, there are still plenty of jobs that you can do safely around your home.
 So, let us consider some jobs that are well within our capabilities.

 A Picture That Has Fallen Off the Wall

 There are generally two types of picture frames.
 The type with a ready-made hook, or frames that have a piece of string or wire across them.
 In the cases of where there is a hook and the frame is purchased as an empty one, the frame will usually be fitted with the hook in two places.
 This is so that the frame can be hung vertically, for a portrait, or horizontally in the case of a landscape.
 The simpler frame to hang is undoubtedly the one with the hook, as a string means that the eyelets either side of the frame holding it in place need to be distanced correctly to maintain the correct balance in relation to the weight of the picture.
 This is even before considering why a picture might have fallen off the wall.
 It may be that the nail was not long enough, at the wrong angle, or the screw needs a Rawlplug because the hole in the wall has widened over time.
 A Rawlplug is a piece of plastic, or wood fibre, to help the screw fit more snuggly in the hole.
 Then, once your picture is secure, you just need a good eye to make sure that it is straight.